Back to blog

 electric car battery pack

-It’s the last thing any owner wants to see -- a small puddle of mysterious fluid underneath their vehicle.
-Given that EV’s use electrons instead of petrol or diesel as fuel and require significantly less maintenance than their Internal combustion engine (ICE) counterparts, it is easy to get complacent regarding observation and maintenance.
+No owner wants to see a small puddle of mysterious fluid under their vehicle.
+While electric vehicles (EVs) rely on electrons instead of petrol or diesel and require less maintenance than their internal combustion engine (ICE) counterparts, it's easy to become complacent about regular checks.

-Just because you design a vehicle to run on electricity doesn’t mean it’s immune to one of the most common issues owners face in maintaining their car or truck -- leaks.
+Designing a vehicle to run on an electric car battery pack doesn’t make it immune to one of the most common issues vehicle owners face—leaks.

-As EV’s generally don’t have frequent oil change intervals like their ICE counterparts, regular maintenance and observation for any unusual stains or fluids on the driveway or garage floor can prevent expensive and potentially catastrophic issues later.
-And, just in case you forget, many EV’s contain a suite of sensors that will check your fluids for you.
+Since EVs don't require frequent oil changes like ICE vehicles, it's important to regularly inspect for any unusual stains or fluids on the driveway or garage floor to prevent costly and potentially severe issues.
+And, just as a reminder, many EV’s contain a suite of sensors that will check your fluids for you.

-Electric vehicles typically contain coolant to provide thermal management (cooling or heating) of the various high energy electronics systems, including the motors, inverters, and the battery pack.
-Modern electric vehicles contain substantially more complex coolant control systems than their ICE predecessors, using both coolant and refrigerant to control the temperatures of various components through the use of heat exchangers, heat pumps, various valves, and sensors.
+EVs typically use coolant for thermal management, regulating the temperature of high-energy electronic systems such as motors, inverters, and battery packs.
+Modern EVs feature more complex coolant control systems than their ICE predecessors, using both coolant and refrigerant to manage temperatures through heat exchangers, heat pumps, valves, and sensors.

-The best way your design can prevent a small leak of any sort from becoming a big problem is to have reliable, accurate sensors to monitor for fluid level, temperature, pressure, and quality.
-Several advanced EV designs are even capable of sensing whether the coolant is leaking into an area where it can cause damage to the vehicle, such as near the battery cells.
+The best way to prevent a small leak from becoming a significant problem is to incorporate reliable, accurate sensors that monitor fluid levels, temperature, pressure, and quality.
+Advanced electric car battery pack designs can even detect if coolant is leaking into areas where it could damage the vehicle, such as near the battery cells.

-4 Leaks to Watch for in Electric Vehicle Battery Packs (Plus the Sensors Needed for Monitoring)
+Electric Vehicle Battery Packs: 4 Leaks to Watch for (Plus the Sensors Needed for Monitoring)

 In monitoring an electric vehicle’s battery health, leak detection is an absolute necessity, whether the vehicle is charging or on the road.
 The most important leaks to monitor for in an EV’s battery pack are those that affect its thermal management system, such as: